 The follow-on book to Solving Stress, which I actually published first, is Finding Focus: How to Clarify Your Priorities and Live with Purposeful Simplicity.
 This book addresses a common mental ailment: scatteredness.
 That is, having so many desires and priorities and interests that little energy is left for accomplishing what truly matters to you.
 This book offers a series of exercises through which you can discover those true priorities and then apply them in any number of situations to bring the fulfillment you seek.

-More will hopefully follow as I write on various issues and subjects; books aside, I do find the inspiration to write the occasional essay as well.
-The most recent is one that I wrote as part of my Ananda University work.
-Because we claim on the University's home page, and as I suggested earlier here, that all problems in the world are ultimately problems of consciousness, I decided to tackle a question that doesn't automatically suggest that conclusion.
-The resuel is The California Drought: A Problem of Consciousness?
+Books aside, I do find the inspiration to write the occasional essay as well.
+The most recent is one that I wrote as part of my work with Ananda University, whose home page makes the claim, and as I suggested earlier, that all problems in the world are ultimately problems of consciousness, To prove that point, I tackled a question that doesn't automatically suggest that conclusion.
+The result is The California Drought: A Problem of Consciousness?
 For this and others, see Articles, Papers, and Essays.

 Now you might be asking, in light of what I said earlier, whether what I'm offering here is just another opinion and whether I have a hidden agenda of my own.
 I say No to both, but obviously there's no assurance I can make here that won't be subject to the same doubt.
 Nevertheless, let me offer a few relevant thoughts.

 First, I have no special or commercial interests backing me, period.
 Though I'm again gainfully employed by Microsoft these days (more in a moment), my core livelihood comes from interest-bearing investments and I have no compulsion to satisfy others for that livelihood.
-Well over half of those income-bearing investments are also not related to any kind of commercial activity.
-Those investments support spiritual communities in California and Washington, a school in Portland, Oregon, and California public schools.
-And although the remainder consists of mutual funds, a few stocks, and a few corporate bonds, I simply have no need or interest to promote particular companies.
+The bulks of those income-bearing investments are also not related to any kind of commercial activity: they instead support spiritual communities in California and Washington, a school in Portland, Oregon, and California public schools.
+And although the remaining investments consists of mutual funds, a few stocks, and a few corporate bonds, I simply have no need or interest to promote particular companies.

 For various reasons, then, I offer much of my work free of charge, such as Mystic Microsoft, and if you simply cannot afford one of my other published books and have stayed on this page long enough to read this paragraph, I'm happy to send you PDFs of other titles.
 I'd prefer our relationship (e.g. author to reader) to begin on mutual interest and inspiration rather than a financial transaction.
 I certainly welcome reciprocation if you find something of value here, but I'm just as happy if you donate that money to a worthy cause of your choice.